 The Company Website

-If Google isn't yielding much information, head straight to the company website.
+In the unlikely case of Google not giving you as much information as you want, head straight to the company website.
 Legitimate companies in the affiliate marketing industry always have professional websites.
 If this is not the case, it should raise a red flag for you.

 Genuine Commission Percentage